 For information about the program, contact Alyson Seale at 604-702-2621 or firstname.lastname@example.org.

 All students applying for the program will be interviewed on a first-come, first-served basis.

 Tuition fees total approximately $2,300 for two semesters.
 The $2,300 covers the cost of four employability workshops.
 In addition to tuition fees, classroom supplies and text will cost each student approximately $100 (e.g. text, copy card, computer memory stick, ring binder, paper, pen, pencil, etc).

 For a fee schedule, contact Alyson Seale in Chilliwack at 604-702-2621 or email@example.com.

-The TASK program is offered on the Chilliwack campus.
+The TASK program is located at the Chilliwack campus.
 The student union shuttle bus is available for students coming in from Abbotsford.

-The program consists of six modules offered over two semesters (fall and winter).
+The program consists of six courses offered over two semesters (Fall and Winter).
 Students attend classes four days per week.

 |TASK 051||Program and Workplace Essentials|

 |TASK 053||Safety and Industry Certificates|